FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image2.png" style="width:96%" />

-You can see configuration values set to **00000000-0000-0000-0000-000000000000** by default which representempty GUID values.
+You can see some configuration values initially set to **00000000-0000-0000-0000-000000000000** which represent empty GUID values.
 To make various demos run correctly, you will be required to replace these empty GUID Id values with Ids that are unique to your development environment.

 However, you don't need to modify anything in **AppSettings.cs** before you run this